We live in an age of incivility.

 A few examples: stonewalling, lying, threatening, shouting, crying, silence, sarcasm, taking offense, accusations, pointing a finger.

 The simplest way to disarm them is by naming them. *It feels like you are changing the subject. *Are you threatening me? *I simply don’t believe you.
 I’d like to check out the veracity of your last statement before we continue.
 Shall we meet again in a week? *I really dislike sarcasm; it doesn’t serve our purpose here and it feels insincere.
 Could you rephrase? *I see this has you very upset.
 I don’t want to lose site of what we were talking about though.
 Shall we just wait a few minutes or would you like to reschedule?

 How about you?
 What’s your biggest challenge in finding and showing RESPECT in this age of incivility?
 Or, venture another guess at the O and the G?
+How does this relate to my theme of cultural differences?
 Who knows, you may convince me to make another last minute change.

 Click here for LEAP FROG, Part 8, the O